open-data/opengov/docs/drupal9testing.md

   </li>

   <li>
-    <h3>Managing Dataset Suggestions - In the "Content" tab and selecting "Review Dataset Suggestions", then selecting an existing Dataset Suggestion and navigating to it's "Edit" tab, you should be able to:</h3>
+    <h3>Managing Dataset Suggestions - In the "Content" tab and selecting "Review Dataset Suggestions", you should be able to:</h3>
   </li>
   <ol>
-    <b>Edit the content of Dataset Suggestion</b>
+    <b>Edit the content of Dataset Suggestion - Check the "Edit" tab for the Suggested Dataset</b>
     <ol>
       <ul>
       <li>